by-EAjks-Com/Template-SDK/DevOps/BareMetal/README.md

-# Building, Testing, and Deploying the TemplateSDK Package
+# Building, Testing, and Deploying the Template-SDK Package

 ```powershell
 cd /Path/To/Template-SDK/DevOps/BareMetal